polkadot-js/api/docs/start/api.query.subs.md

 });
 ```

-The form is exactly the same as the subscriptions we have seen previously, instead of the `await` returning the actual once-off value, it returns a subscription.
+The form is exactly the same as the subscriptions we have seen previously, instead of the `await` returning the actual once-off value, it returns a subscription `unsub()` function that can be used to stop the subscription and clear up any underlying RPC connections.
 The supplied callback will contain the value as it changes, streamed from the node.

 ## Subscriptions with params

-If we had a query with parameters, i.e. the case where we retrieve the balance, the form is exactly the same - the last parameter contains the actual callback, after all parameters.
-For examplke to retrieve the balances for an account as it changes -
+If we had a query with parameters, i.e. where we wish to perform a query for a specific account, the form is exactly the same - the last parameter contains the actual callback, after all other parameters.
+To retrieve the balances for an account as it changes, we could do the following -

 ```js
 ...